Skip to main content

 • Clean the spot where your cat has urinated thoroughly.
 The lingering smell of their urine could be attracting your cat to pee in the same spot repeatedly.
 Clean up any accidents with an enzymatic cleaner designed to eliminate pet odors.

 Eliminating your cat’s unwanted behavior may sound like a daunting task, but it doesn’t have to be.
-Simply making a few changes to your litter box cleaning schedule, reducing household stress, and consulting your vet can go a long way in getting your cat to stop peeing everywhere.
+Simply making a few changes to the litter box cleaning schedule, reducing household stress, and consulting your vet can go a long way in getting your cat to stop peeing everywhere.
 Clean up accidents as quickly as you can and try to stay patient.
 Your feline friend doesn’t mean to be naughty.
 Your cat is most likely anxious about something and needs your love and support.

 Mary Johnson